ragingrooster/ragingrooster.github.io/docs/Adload-Part1.md

 _I also uploaded this binary to VT.
 It was detected as Adload by 17/56 AV engines right away.
 Results: <https://www.virustotal.com/#/file/a23c9488d26bf65b1b5209c042b8340304d295cdfc55f2f31cb89d3511f9634d/detection>._

 ### Finishing up.
 _Okay, I've identified that I was definetly redirected to yet another fake flash dropper.
-But, what does this version of Adload do?
-Well, you'll have to wait until part 2 for the answer when I show you some behavioral analysis.
-Don't worry I won't keep you waiting long this time ;).
-I hope you learned something from this little exercise.
-Please let me know if you have anything to add, or if I missed anything via email.
-Until next time, cheers!_
+See more analysis in part 2_

 #### IOCs:
 ```